 Of all the parks in Brno, Lužánky is the most popular one for athletes.
 You can take a pretty good jog there or stretch your muscles at its outdoor workout station.
 The park is also a favourite among yoga and juggling enthusiasts.

 For many tourists coming to Brno, the Brno Circuit, also known as the Masaryk Circuit, is the best-known sports venue.
-Every year, thousands of fans of powerful engines arrive for the Grand Prix of the Czech Republic.
+Every year, thousands of fans of powerful engines arrive here.
 Another popular destination is the Brno reservoir, ideal for swimming and water sports in summer and for skating and cross-country skiing in winter.

 The centre located at Cow Hill (Kraví hora) features indoor and outdoor swimming pools and a beautiful view of Špilberk Castle, and is another great place to have a swim.
 You can also visit the popular Riviéra outdoor swimming pool, the Brno-South (Brno-jih) natural outdoor swimming pool, the Zábrdovice spa, and the Lužánky city swimming pool (the city’s largest indoor pool).